Nominations open for Mayor’s Civic Awards

 People are being asked to nominate unsung heroes in the borough for a Civic Award.

-The awards are presented by the Mayor, Councillor David Stanley, at his annual charity ball in March which raises thousands of pounds for worthy causes.
+The awards are presented by the Mayor of Dudley, Councillor Anne Millward, at her annual charity ball in April which raises thousands of pounds for worthy causes.

-The public now have just over a month to nominate the people who go above and beyond in their communities for the awards, which are this year in association with SF Harrison Roofing.
+The public now have a couple of weeks to nominate the people who go above and beyond in their communities for the awards, which are this year in association with Merry Hill Shopping Centre.

 Local businesses have this year backed the awards, which are all named after heroes of the borough.